 About UCHF

-The Ukrainian Cultural Heritage Fund (UCHF) is a multi-donor platform dedicated to protecting and restoring Ukraine’s cultural heritage and development of Ukrainian culture amid the devastation of war.
+The Ukraine Cultural Heritage Fund (UCHF) is a multi-donor platform dedicated to protecting and restoring Ukraine’s cultural heritage and development of Ukrainian culture amid the devastation of war.

 February 2025:

-The creation of the Fund was outlined in the Uzhhorod Declaration on Strengthening Cultural Sector Resilience in Ukraine, endorsed by 31 countries as a key instrument for translating international solidarity into concrete recovery action.
+The creation of the Fund was outlined in the Uzhhorod Declaration on Strengthening Cultural Sector Resilience in Ukraine, endorsed by 31 countries.

 May 2025:

-The European Commission reaffirmed that safeguarding Ukraine’s cultural heritage is a high priority and delivered a study by the European Expert Network on Culture (EENC), compiling European case studies on heritage fund management to guide the design of the UCHF and strengthen cultural resilience.
+The European Commission reaffirmed that safeguarding Ukraine’s cultural heritage is a high priority and delivered a study by the European Expert Network on Culture (EENC), compiling European case studies on heritage fund management to guide the design of the UCHF.

 June 2025: